slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 There is another sense in which she acted as a restorer of compassion and positive affect.
-As I said, I knew my wife at a very early age.
+As I said, I knew my girlfriend at a very early age.
 Some time after, I devoted myself to reading the classical works of the socialist tradition.
 I studied anarchism and Marxism; in fact, I distinctly recall finishing my reading of *Das Kapital* the day I turned sixteen, in a hotel bed in Buenos Aires, alone